dimojenko/RADtools/README.md

 If running as a script, use a Microsoft shell.

+## IQTF Data Extractor
+This is a script for extracting data from IQTF Uniformity and Field of View test results.
+It takes in image files which contain graphs and various test data and extracts the data relevant to that particular test's analysis.
+The results will then be printed to a shell.
+The data extraction is performed through an open source optical character recognition Python module.
+This script can also be used as a GUI if run with no arguments, and there is also a standalone executable version.

 ## DOV Assistant
 This is a GUI intended for use with tests on the DOV test fixture.
 This GUI combines a widget from the ImageCapture module for capturing images and a toggled widget for moving a connected